Vikings Valhalla S2

 Harald Sigurdsson, played by English actor Leo Suter, is a prince in love with Freydis.
 One of the few remaining Viking berserkers, he is the great grandson of Harald Finehair, the first king of Norway who appeared in the original Vikings series.
 (He wears the wristband his great grandfather wore.)
 Ambitious to become the next king, Harald fights hard but never loses his charisma, and he has a way with people unmatched by anyone in Norse society.

-Valhalla shares the high production values, high-stakes, and intensely bloody battle scenes of the original series — as well as its dramatic tension and license; this is not to be watched as a historical documentary.
+Valhalla shares the high production values, high-stakes, and intensely bloody battle scenes of the original series — as well as its dramatic tension and license.
+This is not to be watched as a historical documentary.

-The tension underlying all the action will have watchers sucked right into the story, and the fast pace, thrills and intensity of the phenomenal cast will leave you wanting many more episodes.
+The tension underlying all the action will have watchers sucked right into the story, and the fast pace, thrills, and intensity of the phenomenal cast will leave you wanting many more episodes.

 For a quick refresh, here’s what happened in Season 1 of Vikings Valhalla.

-While Season 2 of Valhalla loses some of the adrenaline of the first season, it goes deeper into the back stories and historical fault lines that deepened between religions and Europeans during the Middle Ages while delivering all the heroics, gore, sex and romance of its predecessor.
+While Season 2 of Valhalla loses some of the adrenaline of the first season, it goes deeper into the back stories and historical fault lines that deepened between religions and Europeans during the Middle Ages while delivering all the heroics, gore, sex, and romance of its predecessor.

 Most fans of the original History Channel series will be delighted with Valhalla, but so will viewers interested in The Tudors, Black Sails, The Last Kingdom, The Witcher, Frontier, and Knightfall.

-Rated TV-MA, there’s sex, violence, nudity, crude language (of course).
+Rated TV-MA, there’s sex, violence, nudity, and crude language (of course).
 There also are several uncomfortable scenes with blood, gore, and one sexual assault.
 But the survivor exacts their revenge, and women generally have agency and power throughout.